 Since restaurants come and go in a big town, the simplest way to source fabulous food is to search the web.
 Aim for websites or apps that are reliable and that offer plenty of customer reviews to help you pick.

 In order to find exactly what you want, you may want to search not only by “best restaurants in South Loop” but more specifically by either the time you want to eat or the type of food.
 For example, you can search Yelp by “Breakfast and Brunch” or “Takeout.”
 Searching by “Restaurants” will give you lunch and dinner info.

-Here’s a breakfast and brunch example.
+Here are a breakfast and brunch example.

-Reliable Chicago restaurant review sites include not only Yelp but OpenTable, Eater Chicago, Foursquare.com, TimeOut Chicago, Thrillist and the Michelin Guide.
+Reliable Chicago restaurant review sites include not only Yelp but OpenTable, Eater Chicago, Foursquare.com, TimeOut Chicago, Thrillist, and the Michelin Guide.
 Once you find a restaurant that piques your interest, you can go directly to their website to check out a menu.

 Bars and Nightlife